ENVIRONMENTAL MANAGEMENT SYSTEMS

 - Improved perception among investment analysts as a socially responsible company.

-Iberdrola Group has Environmental Management Systems (EMS) specific to the businesses and processeses, based on the UNE-EN-ISO 14001:2004 and EMAS standard, distributed and implemented throughout much of their organizations, what are allowing for a reduction in environmental risks, improvement in the management of resources, and optimisation of investments and costs.
+Iberdrola group has Environmental Management Systems (EMS) specific to the businesses and processes, based on the UNE-EN-ISO 14001:2004 and EMAS standard, distributed and implemented throughout much of their organizations, what are allowing for a reduction in environmental risks, improvement in the management of resources, and optimization of investments and costs.
 Net energy production under certified environmental management systems is shown in the table below:

-Fom 2011, Klamath thermal power plant has a certificate in accordance with standard UNE-EN ISO 14001:2004.
-In 2015, Iberdrola USA Networks has been certified as meeting the requirements of ISO 14001:2004 for project management and engineering for the design, construction and commissioning of electric & gas transmission and distribution assets, and planning of gas assets.
+For a further year the certificate has been renewed for the Klamath thermal plant and Avangrid Networks to standard UNE-EN ISO 14001:2004.
+This latest one includes project management and engineering activities for the design, construction and commissioning of electricity and gas transmission and distribution assets, and the planning of gas assets.